National Cancer Survivors Day

 National Cancer Survivors Day is a secular holiday celebrated on the first Sunday in June primarily in the United States of America.
 The day is meant to "demonstrate that life after a cancer diagnosis can be a reality".
-Though it is mainly celebrated in the United States, the National Cancer Survivors Day Foundation is attempting to grow its popularity in other countries, with some success.
+Though it is mainly celebrated in the United States, the National Cancer Survivors Day Foundation is attempting to grow its popularity in other parts of the world, with some success.